MikroElektronika/mikrosdk_click_v2/clicks/3dhall11/details.md

 ---
-# 3D Hall 11 click
+# 3D Hall 11 Click

 > 3D Hall 11 Click is a compact add-on board used to detect the strength of a magnetic field in all three dimensions.
 This board features the TMAG5273, a low-power linear 3D Hall-effect sensor from Texas Instruments.
 A precision analog signal chain alongside an integrated 12-bit ADC digitizes the measured analog magnetic field values and passes them via the I2C interface to the microcontroller for further processing.
 It can achieve ultra-high precision at speeds up to 20kSPS for faster and more accurate real-time control and has an integrated temperature sensor available for multiple system functions.